CaioEmPessoa/Save2Switch/README.md

 - If you copied to PC you can just go and play your game!

 **And don't worry about losing saves, before copying the save files to PC, the app copies your save foulder to a "backups" one on the root of the app.**
-**And JKSV automatically does a backup before applying your saves on switch**
+**And JKSV automatically does a backup before applying your saves on switch.**